UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 </codeblock>

-Have we made the data tidied by melting these 2 columns?
+Have we made the data tidy by melting these 2 columns?

 <choice id="1">
 <opt text='Yes' correct="true">